Kyndryl brand standards

 Separate files for mix, effects and dialogue

-Please archive all video files for at least four years after its creation
+Any and all video files must be archived for at least four years after its creation.

 The Kyndryl Events Team will occasionally ask for content to be delivered in 4K when building toward large-format viewings.
-Please do not deliver content in 4K unless asked.
+Do not deliver content in 4K unless asked.